gavinbrion/GastricUltrasound/README.md

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy here.

 7. Contact Us
-If you have any questions about this Privacy Policy, please contact the developer at [Your Developer Contact Email Here].
+If you have any questions about this Privacy Policy, please contact the developer at gavinbrion710@gmail.com.